 One challenge with using the FE exam for outcomes assessment is that at many institutions, not all engineering students take the FE exam.
 Thus, the institution has a self-selected sample that will, most likely, contain a higher percentage of the best and most motivated students.
 Evaluation of FE exam results for this situation can still be useful (a) if one assumes that the characteristics of the self-selecting group stay relatively constant from time frame to time frame and (b) if the evaluator looks at the trend of either the ratio score or the scaled score over time in addition to the student expectations set by the faculty.
-That is, the ratio or scaled scores of a particular topic may always be exceeding the faculty expectation, but the ratio or scaled scores may be declining with time.
+That is, the ratio or scaled scores may be declining with time.
 This situation would be considered one in which curricular changes should be instituted to arrest the decline.